Southside Elementary School

 Fund Raising/Selling

-Students are not allowed to sell/buy items to/from other students on the bus or at school.
+Fundraising activities that involve Southside Elementary students in door-to-door solicitation will not be allowed.
+Students are not allowed to sell/buy items from other students on the bus or at school.

 Holiday Celebrations

-Halloween costumes are allowed provided the following guidelines are followed:
+Halloween costumes are allowed, provided the following guidelines are followed:

-• Costumes should not in any way prevent the child from participating in normal school activities.
+- Costumes should not in any way prevent the child from participating in normal school activities.

-• Toy guns, knives, swords, etc. may not be brought to school for any reason.
+- Toy guns, knives, swords, etc., may not be brought to school for any reason.

 Homework